Mapuchit/Web-Developement-Projects/Jamming/README.md

 Project is: _in progress_

 ## Inspiration
-This is a guided project that practices React.js and API requests from the Computer Science Carreer Path on [Codecademy](https://www.codecademy.com/learn).
+This is a guided project that practices React.js and API requests from the Web Developement Career Path on [Codecademy](https://www.codecademy.com/learn).